sunnyvale-academy/SNY.RHT.OKD.01.01.00/labs/01-Fork_and_clone_this_repo/README.md

 ![GitHub](img/1.png)

 Click on **Fork** button at the top-right of the screen.
-GitHub asks you to authenticate:
+If not already, GitHub asks you to authenticate:

 ![GitHub](img/2.png)